HistoryThis section has been translated automatically.

 Differential diagnosisThis section has been translated automatically.

-Ventricular Extrasystole (VES): Here, the same QRS configuration has the same QRS width.
-Following a VES there is a compensatory pause (Roskamm 1996).
+Ventricular extrasystole (VES): In this case, the same QRS width is found with the same QRS configuration.
+A VES is followed by a compensatory pause (Roskamm 1996).

 LiteratureThis section has been translated automatically.